GoogleCloudPlatform/PerfKitBenchmarker/README.md

 {"sizes":[{"slug":"512mb","memory":512,"vcpus":1,...
 ```

-PerfKitBenchmarker uses the file location `~/.config/digitalocean-oauth.curl`
+PerfKit Benchmarker uses the file location `~/.config/digitalocean-oauth.curl`
 by default, you can use the `--digitalocean_curl_config` flag to
 override the path.

-## Installing CLIs and credentials for Rackspace
+### Installing CLIs and credentials for Rackspace

-In order to interact with the Rackspace Public Cloud, PerfKitBenchmarker makes
+In order to interact with the Rackspace Public Cloud, PerfKit Benchmarker makes
 use of the Nova, and the Neutron CLI clients with the Rackspace extensions.

-To run PerfKitBenchmarker against Rackspace is very easy.
+To run PerfKit Benchmarker against Rackspace is very easy.
 First, install the
 CLI clients as follows:
 ```bash
 pip install -U rackspace-neutronclient